Q: How does acupuncture work?

 Q: How long is a treatment?

-A: First visits take longer than follow ups.
+First visits take longer than follow ups.
 We recommend allowing 90 minutes for initial visits, and plan for 60 minutes for follow up appointments.
 Appointments include: questions/history intake, pulse and tongue diagnosis, an acupuncture treatment, herbal recommendations, laboratory recommendations, and gua sha or cupping if needed.
 We keep the intake questions on returning visits to a minimum to allow the patients’ treatment to be longer.

 Q: What does acupuncture feel like?

-A: Sensation of heavy, dull, and achy locally at the site of needles are good signs which your body will eventually grow to enjoy.
+Sensation of heavy, dull, and achy locally at the site of needles are good signs which your body will eventually grow to enjoy.
 On initial insertion of a needle, experiencing a brief “prickly” feeling can occur, however it does not last more than a couple seconds and if it does notify your acupuncturist and they will adjust the needle.
 Functional MRI’s in recent studies have shown specific cerebral activity in response to this dull, achy sensation known as “De Qi” in Chinese Medicine.
 Did you know acupuncture needles are 1/40th of a regular sized needle?
 The feeling of an acupuncture needle is NOTHING like the stinging pain of a shot or a blood draw.

 We use sterile, disposable needles.
 Pain tolerance varies with the individual but VERY often, treatment can be entirely painless.

 A: If you have not filled out your paperwork previously to your appointment, please bring a list of medications, the medication’s purpose for you, and dosages if you do not have this memorized.
-If you would like RECENT (performed within last 6 months) labs to be looked at, please email them prior to your appointment to our office: email@example.com.
+If you would like RECENT (performed within last 6 months) labs to be looked at, please email them prior to your appointment to our office: firstname.lastname@example.org.
 Wear clothes that are easy to adjust.
 Make SURE you eat some type of protein approximately one hour before your treatment to stabilize your blood sugar and minimize the possibility of feeling light headed or fainting.
 Do NOT brush your tongue on the day of your treatment as the practitioners will be doing a tongue diagnosis.
+DO drink water throughout the day of your appointment both before and after your visit.
+After reviewing your labs, our doctors may request additional bloodwork or labwork to fill in any missing pieces they need to give you the best treatment options.
+You will get a quote from our office of how much that will be before anything is ordered and it will include the lab and the report/review and treatment recommendations.
+Or you may go through your PCP doctor and pay a review fee to our doctors of $100 to give you a list of what tests are needed and to go through the report and make suggestions and treatment specifications as appropriate.